ALTRUISTIC SERVICE AS SPIRITUAL PRACTICE

 taught by Daryl Lynn Ross

-We might begin our spiritual practice because we ourselves are struggling and suffering, which may turn us inward on ourselves.
-Recognizing that our own heart's longings and fears as well as the beautiful qualities of heart are alive in human beings everywhere is an insight into our connection with life, and seeing the universality of our core experiences is an important deepening.
-Actualizing generosity, connection, kindness and compassion in acts of service to others enriches our understanding and opens our heart.
+Many people begin meditation practice because they themselves are suffering, and have begun to look inward to find the causes.
+Recognizing that our own heart's longing and fear, aspiration and love are alive in human beings everywhere is a development in meditation practice and is an insight into our connection with life; seeing the universality of our core experiences is an important deepening.
+Generosity, kindness and compassion enacted through service to others enriches our understanding, opens our heart and brings healing to the world.

 This afternoon retreat will be a nourishing and strengthening time to deepen in meditation, find joy and refreshment and rest in the silence.
 Meditation instruction and practice, teaching and discussion and guided lovingkindness practice will all be included.